aruruka/aruruka-blog/content/post/learning-kafka-theory-3-topic-replication/index.md

 Similarly, for Partition 1, there's going to be Broker 102 that will be the leader for Partition 1, and then the replication will happen all the way to Partition 1 on Broker 103.

 So that's the important thing.
+As you can see, there's a leader and there's a bunch of ISR, or in-sync replica.

+So, what decides leaders and ISRs?

+We'll see it's called Zookeeper, okay?
+It's not something you have to worry about, there are also questions.

+What if Broker 101 goes down?
+Is there election that happens?

+Yes, if Broker 101 on the left-hand side is lost, then the Partition 0 on <ins>**Broker 102 will become the leader because it was an in-sync replica before, and then wehen Broker 101 comes back, it will try to become the leader again**</ins>.